 - By appointment only.
 Call 269-373-5203.

 The State of Michigan has a goal to increase the number of people getting the flu vaccine by 33%.
-Throughout the flu season, check out the progress of Kalamazoo County by visiting the Flu Vaccine Tracker.
-Additional data such as number of flu vaccines given out during this flu season, the coverage rate in comparison to last flu season, and a weekly report on influenza cases in Kalamazoo County can be found on the Flu Vaccine Tracker.
+Throughout the flu season, check out the progress of Kalamazoo County by visiting the State’s Influenza Data Dashboard.
+Information on their website includes doses by County, doses by Vaccine, and Coverage by County.